mmackenzie-syd/blog/README.md

 # blog

-A 'MEVN' blog, ie. Mongo, Express, Vue and Node blog.
+A 'MEVN' blog, ie. Mongo, Express, Vue and Node.

+Built by a developer for developers.

 ## Client Project setup
 ```